DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 #### Make Sure that Authentication Rules are Applied

-In the example project, you can check whether the customization has had any effect by using the following steps:
+In the example project, use the following steps to check whether the customization has had any effect:

 - Open the [PublicReportPage.aspx](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/Authorization/PublicPages/PublicReportPage.aspx) page without logging in.
 This page contains a Report Viewer.
 - Try to open a report using the client API in the browser console.
 The example report has restricted access: